How to Pass the Life Insurance Medical Exam (15 Tips)

 Other Life Insurance Medical Exam Tips

-When the medical examiner measures your height, stand up straight.
-As straight as possible.
+Stand up straight when the medical examiner measures your height during the physical examination – as straight as possible.
 Think good posture.
 Pull your hips in toward the front.
 Imagine you are being held up by an eye hook drilled into the crown of your head.
 (Where male pattern baldness starts.)
 It sounds a little weird, but it helps.
 Any extra height you can get will help offset any extra weight.

-Wear light clothing.
+Wear lightweight clothing.
 The thinnest, lightest stuff you have.
 Leave off any watches or jewelry.
 If you have long hair, make sure it’s dry.
 Anything you can think of to reduce unnecessary weight.

 The Drug Test